All Episodes

 And that subject came up last night on special report with Brett Bayer.

-I think the idea of having conservative moderators say Russian, two people he chooses, would be a splendid idea if that panel were to be the moderators for the Democratic debate, and the GOP will take any liberal, because obviously when they took on the CNBC liberals, they won.
+I think the idea of having conservative moderators, say, Russian, two people he chooses, would be a splendid idea if that panel were to be the moderators for the Democratic debate and the GOP will take any liberal because obviously when they took on the CNBC liberals, they won.

-Dr. Kabathammer is exactly right.
+Dr. Kabouthammer is exactly right.

-You know, the uh the the drive-by narrative after the well, because there's Obama's out there.
+You know, the drive-by narrative after the, well, because Obama's out there, these guys are running for my office here.

-What I got Saying that I'm gutless, I don't have the ability to stand up to Putin, and these are the guys that are afraid of a bunch of CNBC moderators.
+And these are the guys that are afraid of a bunch of CNBC moderators.

 And they weren't afraid of any CNBC moderators.